KYVENetwork/docs/developers/accessing-data/querying-multiple-sources.md

 KYVE allows you to query multiple sources at the same time.
 This requires you to use a special gateway endpoint.
 The gateways have special Union queries which unify different results types, meaning that you have access to all results at the same time.
-You filter a union query with the same and settings as a standard query.
-The source argument The sources argument lets you select all the sources you want to apply this query.
+You filter a Union query with the same settings as a standard query.
+The sources argument lets you select all the sources you want to apply to this query.
 It is required to have at least one source specified.

 Example: Query the first blocks from Moonriver and Avalanche On run the following Query:

+To do so run the following query:
 ```
 query FirstBlockOnAvalancheAndMoonriver{
     blocks(